sebkouba/sebkouba.github.io/about.md

 ---

 ### Me
-I'm an athlete turned wannabe Nerd trying to improve my IT skills and find meaningful work.
+I'm an athlete turned wannabe Nerd trying to improve my IT skills and do meaningful work.

 #### Jekyll
 This site is built using Jekyll, github pages hosting and a simple DNS entry.
 The styling is vanilla.
 The site is meant to be about the content.